 A District Manager came to my home to sign me up.
 I was very comfortable with her and what she had to say so there was no hesitation on my part to sign up and become an Independent Avon Representative.

-So off I went, black bag in hand, to family, friends, neighbors and associates to sell my goods.
-In the beginning I received a very good reception.
+So off I went, black bag in hand, to family, friends, neighbors, and associates to sell my goods.
+In the beginning, I received a very good reception.
 Because my neighborhood had not seen or heard from an Avon Representative in years, people were anxious to once again order their favorite color of lipstick and Skin So Soft products.

 As with most companies, today a web presence is essential for increased sales.
 Avon offered their Sales Representatives an opportunity to open a website that could increase their sales and solicit new business.

 There was however a $7.50 fee attached to the website to be paid each campaign.
 If someone placed an order within a campaign through your website, the fee would be credited to your account.
 However, if you did not have a sale through your website within any campaign, you were responsible to pay the $7.50.
-In a one month period of time, that was $15.00 due Avon to advertise their products.
+In a one month period of time, that was $15.00 due to Avon to advertise their products.

 The websites were in complete control of Avon.
 Other than changing colors or tweaking the layout, each and every Avon website, looked exactly the same and there were thousands of them on the web.

 Avon also had huge restrictions on using Avon's name for advertising.
 In other words, Avon itself owned the websites to sell their products.
 The representatives were not permitted to sell Avon products from their own private websites or through venues like Amazon or eBay.

 Note: As of the end of 2011, the $7.50 was no longer being charged to the Representatives for their websites but the individual website selling and advertising the Avon name restrictions still apply.

 There is a list of fees that are due to Avon on a two-week basis.
 There are business supplies that are essential to the success of your business.
 All these supplies must be purchased and paid by YOU to continue to sell Avon.